Bodhi Day

 Bodhi Day is the Buddhist holiday that commemorates the day that Gautama Buddha (Shakyamuni) is said to have attained enlightenment, also known as bodhi in Sanskrit and Pali.
 According to tradition, Siddhartha had recently forsaken years of extreme ascetic practices and resolved to sit under a Ficus religiosa, now known as the Bodhi Tree, and simply meditate until he found the root of suffering, and how to liberate oneself from it.

 Shakyamuni's awakening

 Traditions vary on what happened.
 Some say Siddhartha made a great vow to Nirvana and Earth to find the root of suffering, or die trying.
 In other traditions, while meditating he was harassed and tempted by the god Mara (literally, "Killer" in Sanskrit), demon of illusion.
-Other traditions simply state that he entered deeper and deeper states of meditation, confronting the nature of the self.

 In the Pali Canon, there are several discourses said to be by the Buddha himself, related to the story.
 In the Longer Discourse to Saccaka (MN 36), the Buddha describes his Enlightenment in three stages: